TalentLayer/talentlayer-contracts/docs/deploy.md

 ### Deploy your subgraph

+- Update the abis in the subgraph repo
 - Generate code from your GraphQL schema and operations.: `graph codegen`
 - Copy configuration from network.json and buid graph code: `graph build --network mumbai`
 - Authenticad to the hosted service: `graph auth --network mumbai --product hosted-service <your access token>`
-- Deploy to the hosted service: `graph deploy --product hosted-service talentlayer/talent-layer-protocol`
+- Deploy to the hosted service:
+  - mumbai: `graph deploy --product hosted-service talentlayer/talent-layer-mumbai`
+  - fuji: `graph deploy --product hosted-service talentlayer/talent-layer-fuji`

 ## Step 4: Update Indie Frontend